nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmimxrt1186/driver_examples/lpuart/9bit_interrupt_transfer/example_board_readme.md

 Board settings
 ============
+Change Jumper J41 from 1-2 to 2-3, Jumper J43 from 1-2 to 2-3.
-Using instance 12 of LPUART interface to transfer data to itself.
+Using instance 1 of LPUART interface to transfer data to itself.
 TX pin is connected with RX pin.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 LPUART1    CONNECTS TO        LPUART1